AadidevRaizada/AstroFixxer/README.md

-# AstroFixxer - (f.k.a.
-SkyHopper)
+# AstroFixxer

 [TOC]

-AstroFixxer (formerly known as SkyHopper) is a web application that helps to find objects across the night sky.
+AstroFixxer is a web application that helps to find objects across the night sky.
 It does this by allowing an accurate hop from a well-known and easily identifiable star to other fainter stars or DSO by measuring changes in pointing angles of the cell phone using built in gyroscope and gravity sensors.
 It is similar to Digital Setting Circles